huangjiadidi/DeepFakeMnist/README.md

 # DeepFakeMnist+

-This page contain the download link for our proposed data DeepFake Mnist+, [download link](https://1fichier.com/?xva635m3whdgcae2k81q).
+This page contain the download link for our proposed data [DeepFake Mnist+](https://arxiv.org/abs/2108.07949), [download link](https://1fichier.com/?xva635m3whdgcae2k81q).

+We will update code and trained models for re-production later.

 # Dataset Introdution